 The Bodhisatta was once an ascetic who had five hundred followers studying with him in the Himalayas.
 One time they went down to a city to get seasoning and salt, and they resided under a banyan tree by the north gate.
 When half a moon had passed, another band of ascetics arrived and took up abode under a banyan tree at the south gate.
 Not long after, they all returned to the wilderness.

 The Bodhisatta’s band did not want to lose out to the others, so they found the body of a splendid chariot and gave it to the king.
-He took their bribe and then ordered that both bands stay there together.
-The other ascetics responded by giving the king the chariot’s jeweled wheels, and he changed his mind, ordering the Bodhisatta to leave.
-But at this point, both bands of ascetics grew ashamed of their immoral behavior and they all returned home.
+He took their bribe, and then ordered that both bands stay there together.
+The other ascetics responded by giving the king the chariot’s jeweled wheels, and he changed his mind again, ordering the Bodhisatta to leave.
+By this point, both bands of ascetics grew ashamed of their immoral behavior and they all returned home.
 This made the spirits who lived in the kingdom angry with the king, so they summoned the sea and flooded the kingdom.
 Because their king was wicked, all the citizens died.

 In the Lifetime of the Buddha

-Once construction began, the Buddha, as expected, sent some disciples to tell the king these men were noisy and it was not appropriate for their settlement to be built there.
+Once construction began, the Buddha, as expected, sent some of his disciples to tell the king that these men were noisy and that it was not appropriate for their monastery to be built there.
 But the king twice sent his attendants to the palace door saying the king was not at home.
-Assuming a bribe had been paid, the Buddha went himself on the third day and the king could not resist giving him alms.
+Assuming a bribe had been paid, on the third day the Buddha went to the palace himself, and the king could not resist giving him alms.
 The Buddha told the king this story as a message about the evils and risks of taking bribes and creating conflict.
 When the Buddha left, the king repented and sent some of his men to destroy the rival settlement.

 The Buddha did not identify any earlier births other than his own.